abbykdd/portfolio_backbone/README.md

 ## Project Description
+This is a simple Book Search app, made with backbone and google books api.
-This is a simple,  Backbone Google Books Search app.
-This app displays books based on user searches.
-It also uses localStorage so that users can save books to review or purchase later.
+This app displays books based on user searche query.
+Users can save books they like, which will be stored in browser localStorage, so that users can save books to review or purchase later.

 ## User story

 ```
 As a user,
 I want to be able to search, view and save books by name
 So that I have quick access to the books.
 ```